fix8mt/fiber/README.md

 Once the fibers have been created, the main loop begins.
 Each iteration simply yields, allowing one of the fibers to execute.
 The `has_fibers` function returns true if any runnable fibers are available.
 Note that the first iteration performs some specific action - calling print then switching to `sub_co3`.
 When control finally returns to main another print is performed.
-Examining the two print outputs reveals the changes that have occured in the fiber manager.
+Examining the two print outputs reveals the changes that have occurred in the fiber manager.
 Also note that since `sub_co3` is the first fiber to actually execute, you can see the string `hello` printed followed by `sub8` (which is the number of iterations that `sub_co3` will perform).